eda-ricercatore/gulyas-scripts/notes/python.md

-	- The **doctest.testmod(** *[module name]* **)** function checks if the docstrings in the *[module name]* module contain examples of using functions or methods in the module, and if these examples (for specific sets of inputs and outputs) can be replicated/reproduced
-		\cite[Chapter 16, pp. 345]{Hetland2005}.
+	- The **doctest.testmod(** *[module name]* **)** function checks if the docstrings in the *[module name]* module contain examples of using functions or methods in the module, and if these examples (for specific sets of inputs and outputs) can be replicated, reproduced, and repeated \cite[Chapter 16, pp. 345]{Hetland2005}.
 + **unittest** module \cite[Chapter 9, pp. 221-230]{Alchin2010}, which is "a
 	generic testing framework" \cite[Chapter 16, pp. 344]{Hetland2005}
 + automated regression testing